snailbrainx/aiworld/README.md

 - add currency
 - different models for different entities (set in config and allow changing model configs).
 - add whispering (only the target bot will receive the message and it will only be shown in their own histories).
-- add "in ability range" in send_to_bot.
-Since the latest updates with independent distances (sight/movement) this has broken the talk range.
-Bot needs to know who is in range of ability and who can hear.
-Also needs to be checked for cheating too... (make sure it's a valid move before changing anything).
 - 3D Map viewer.
 - Allow human to be one of the turns.
 - Preset situations / Sets (modern day town, a bar, bridge of a star ship).